ethandengg/Protein_Analysis/README.md

 ### 5. There were some recipes that had no average rating (or an average rating of 0, which are invalid) and some recipes that didn't have a description, so we got rid of those rows and saved it to a new dataframe called recipes_nona to better examine the data that we do have.
 There were about 2600 rows with NA values, so this didn't impact the size of our data frame that much.

-## Here is what our recipes data frame now looks like with no 'NA' values, and some columns have been removed for an easier viewing experience on the important variables.
+## Here is what our recipes data frame now looks like with no 'NA' values, and some columns have been removed for an easier viewing experience on the variables of interest.

 | name                                 |     id |   minutes |   contributor_id | submitted   | nutrition                                     |   average_rating |   protein |